Imbolc (Imbolg) - Cross Quarter Day

 (Imbolg) the festival marking the beginning of spring has been celebrated since ancient times.
 It is a Cross Quarter Day,

-midpoint between the Winter Solstice and the Spring Equinox, it can fall between
+midpoint between the Winter Solstice and the Spring Equinox, generally falling between

-the 2nd & 7th of February when calculated as the mid point between the astronomical Winter Solstice
+the 3rd and 6th of February when calculated as the mid point between the astronomical

 Imbolc derives from the Old Irish